robisoniv/stable-seas/README.md

 [Dr Curtis Bell](http://oneearthfuture.org/program/oef-research/staff/curtis-bell) serves as the Stable Seas Project Director, and can be contacted at cbell@oneearthfuture.org with any substance- or methods-related questions.

 The creation of the report interface was a joint effort between OEF's Research and Communications teams.
-Design and development was led by John Robison Hoopes ([@robisoniv](https://github.com/robisoniv/stable-seas)) - if you have any questions about the code or design, contact him at cbell@oneearthfuture.org.
+Design and development was led by John R Hoopes ([@robisoniv](https://github.com/robisoniv/stable-seas)) - if you have any questions about the code or design, contact cbell@oneearthfuture.org.

 ---